 Community Services Recovery Fund

-West Vancouver Foundation is proud to be working with community foundations across Canada as part of the Community Services Recovery Fund.
-This fund is a collaboration between Canadian Red Cross, Community Foundations of Canada, and United Way Centraide Canada to provide funding to Community Service Organizations including non-profit organizations, Indigenous Governing Bodies and Registered Charities located in Canada.
-The Community Services Recovery Fund responds to what charities and non-profits need right now and supports organizations as they adapt to the long-term impacts of the pandemic.
+This fund is a collaboration between the Canadian Red Cross, Community Foundations of Canada, and United Way Centraide Canada to provide funding to Community Service Organizations, including non-profit organizations, Indigenous Governing Bodies or Registered Charities located in Canada.
+The Community Services Recovery Fund responds to what Community Service Organizations need right now and supports organizations as they adapt to the long-term impacts of the pandemic.

-Visit www.communityservicesrecoveryfund.ca to find out more about how to apply, explore resources for applicants.
+Visit www.communityservicesrecoveryfund.ca to find out more about this program.

 The Community Services Recovery Fund (CSRF) is a unique funding opportunity that aims to respond to the adaptation and modernization